wipfir97/RFDose/README.md

 -  ✔️ Basic dose calculations implemented and validated
 -  ✔️ YAML parameter file generated
--  ⌛ Adding additional variables: high vs low data transfer activities
+-  ✔️ Added additional variable: high vs low data transfer activities
 -  ⌛ Final validation of calculations in progress
 -  ⌛ Customization of parameter file in progress
 -  ⌛ Documentation of functions and input data in progress